https

 What's your choice for an internet-facing web server, in 2024?
 Security over performance, ease (or lack) of configuration is a bonus; presence in Debian or Ubuntu preferred but anything I can build from source (so, probably not written in go) and has a good CVE story is of interest.

-In the initial set I included Apache, nginx
+In the initial set I included Apache, nginx, lighttpd, caddy,

 fascinating bit was the followups about servers that either I hadn't